Getting part-time job in Japan

 Finding part-time jobs:

-First, as people often ask us, here is a disclaimer: we, at Motivist Japan, may be able to help you find a job in Tokyo and Chiba.
+Disclaimer: Motivist Japan, may be able to help you find a job in Tokyo and Chiba.
 However, please keep in mind that we are an educational agency, not a job agency.
-We will help our students if we can but we offer no guarantee at all!
+We will help our students if we can but we offer no guarantee at all.

 Some suggestions of online resources: